BlakeMScurr/obsidian-notes/Study/Programming/Circom/Circomlib.md

 Calculates the number of bits in the output required to hold a given value, namely the largest possible sum.

 What do `a`, `r`, and `n` represent in `nbits`?
+?
+`a` is the number we're trying to represent in binary `r` is the number of bits required
+`n` is the

 ## e